Collagen Type VI-Related Disorders

 affected individuals had mild weakness with only limited functional impairment, others had a more severe, dystrophic-like weakness with findings including Gower’s maneuver, toe walking, and loss of ambulation.
 Joint contractures were either absent or much milder than those of typical Bethlem myopathy.
 Whereas findings of Bethlem myopathy are typically present in infancy, the age at onset in these three families ranged from infancy, to early childhood, to adulthood.

-recessive myosclerosis myopathy caused by
+Autosomal recessive myosclerosis myopathy caused by mutation of

 COL6A2 in two individuals from one family [